Skip to main content

 How to recruit people to these sites

-Now that you got some sites to recruit people to you might wonder how to bring in new people.
+Now that you have some sites to recruit people to you might wonder how to bring in new people.
 I included a short list of some ideas that you can try.
 Something I can’t stress enough is that you should NOT spam your link, I see so many posting their links everywhere they can, this is just a huge waste of time, nobody will click a link just because you posted it out of context somewhere, instead aim to post your link where it can add value to others.

 bitskins forum signature

-Include links on your Steam profile, this works the best if you have a profile that’s frequently visited for some reason. (active trader, active in some community, etc etc)
+Include links on your Steam profile, this works best if you have a profile that’s frequently visited for some reason. (active trader, active in some community, etc etc)

-Tell your friends/community about these sites, just be transparent that it’s a referral link and that you will earn money if they use it, otherwise there’s a risk that people will feel like you’re trying to trick them into something.
+Tell your friends/community about these sites, just be transparent that it’s a referral link and that you will earn money if they use it, otherwise, there’s a risk that people will feel like you’re trying to trick them into something.
 And just as I was talking about with making guides make sure you are sharing something useful when telling anyone about these sites, if you’re just spamming your links to everyone you know you’re just going to be hated for it.

 Have any ideas of your own?
 Share them in the comment section at the bottom of the page.